torvalds/linux/Documentation/admin-guide/cgroup-v1/cgroups.rst

 If there are multiple tasks in the taskset, then:
   - it's guaranteed that all are from the same thread group
-  - @tset contains all tasks from the thread group whether or not they're switching cgroups
+  - @tset contains all tasks from the thread group whether or yest they're switching cgroups
   - the first task is the leader